Together for Short Lives

 Care Planning in Advance

-An Advance Care Plan (ACP) is a document that sets out an agreed plan of care to be followed if/when your child’s condition deteriorates.
+An Advance Care Plan (ACP) is a document that communicates the agreed priorities and goals of care, especially if/when your child’s condition deteriorates.
 Anyone who plays an important role in the life and health of your child, including your child if appropriate, can be involved in advance care planning.
-It is specific to the needs of your child and your family and will cover a variety of different circumstances including slow deterioration, emergencies and potentially life threatening complications of their illness and care at the end of their life.
+It is specific to the needs of your child and your family and will cover a variety of different circumstances, including slow deterioration, emergencies and potentially life-threatening complications of their illness, and care at the end of their life.

-An Advance Care Plan is shared with all professionals involved in the routine care of your child as well as those who might be called in an emergency.
-This means that everyone has clear information about the wishes and needs of your child and your family.
-These plans are often called Advance Care Plans (ACP) however can be called by different names and by different teams.
+An Advance Care Plan is shared with all professionals involved in your child’s care, as well as those who might be contacted in an emergency.
+This way, everyone understands your wishes and is aware of what matters most to your child and family.

 How will I cope?

-It is natural to have lots of questions, concerns and fears about a change or deterioration in your child’s condition and when your child is approaching the end of their life, and you will need lots of information about what to expect.
+It is natural to have lots of questions, concerns and fears about changes or a deterioration in your child’s condition and when your child is approaching the end of their life, and you will need lots of information about what to expect.
 You may wonder:

-- What are the practical steps I need to take?
+• What are the practical steps we need to take?

 Don’t be afraid to ask for help.
-Families have told us that forward planning for any change, deterioration or emergency and for their child’s end of life, although really difficult, can make them feel more in control of the situation and can give them more time to create positive memories.
+Families have shared that, while it can be extremely difficult, planning ahead for any change, deterioration or emergency, as well as for their child’s end of life, can help them feel more in control.
+This planning may also create more time for you to make positive memories together.

 What will an ACP include?

-The team caring for your child will be there to support you and will be able to answer the questions you have.
-Before you meet the team, you might want to think about what questions you want to ask.
-You might find it easier to write a list of all the things you are worried about.
+The team caring for your child will be there to support you and will be able to answer any questions you have.
+Before you meet the team, you might want to write down any questions and worries you may have.

-Here are some of the questions you might want to discuss:
+Here are some questions you might want to discuss:

-- What care is available and where can it be provided?
+• What care options are available and where can it be provided?

-- Is it available 24hrs a day, 7 days a week?
+• Is it available 24 hours a day, seven days a week?

-- What steps do you want the team to take if your child needs resuscitating or if they suddenly deteriorate?
-Will it be possible to withdraw invasive treatments and equipment and allow a more natural death?
+• What steps do you want the team to take if your child needs resuscitating or suddenly deteriorates?
+Will it be possible to withdraw invasive treatments and equipment and chose a more natural approach?

-- Where do you want your child to be cared for, at the time of death, and after death?
-There are a number of choices you can make, including taking your child to a special suite at a children’s hospice or taking them home.
+• Where would you prefer your child to be cared for at the time of death and after death?
+There are a number of possible options, including taking your child to a special suite at a children’s hospice or taking them home.

-- What kind of ceremony (ies) would you like?
-You may want to have a special naming ceremony, an informal celebration or a traditional funeral; you may want to plan more than one, or you may not wish to have any.
+• What kind of ceremony or memorial, if any, would you like?
+You may want to have a special naming ceremony, an informal celebration or a traditional funeral.
+You may want to plan more than one or you may not wish to have any.

-Think about who else you would like to be with you at the discussions.
+Think about who else you would like with you at the discussions.
 It’s always best to have another family member or a friend with you.

 Keeping and reviewing the plan